 Khinkali are super flavorful, meat-filled dumplings that are similar to soup dumplings.
-They reheat well, making them great for meal prep and can even be frozen!
-Both the dough and filling are easy to make and they’re fun to assemble.
+They reheat well, making them great for meal prep and freezing!

 If you love dumplings, you will also love these pelmeni which are the Russian version of boiled dumplings.